Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 * Lemon: 100%
 * Orange: 80%

-This is very powerful - we now can see what exactly is driving our *overall* Classification Accuracy.
+This was very powerful as I could see what exactly was driving my *overall* Classification Accuracy.

-The standout insight here is for Bananas - with a 20% Classification Accuracy, and even more interestingly we can see where it is getting confused.
+The standout insight here was for Bananas - with a 20% Classification Accuracy, and even more interestingly I could see where it is getting confused.
 The network predicted 70% of Banana images to be of the class Lemon!

 ___
 <br>
 # Tackling Overfitting With Dropout <a name="cnn-dropout"></a>

 <br>
-#### Dropout Overview
+### Dropout Overview

-Dropout is a technique used in Deep Learning primarily to reduce the effects of over-fitting.
+Dropout is a technique used in Deep Learning primarily to reduce the effects of overfitting.
 Over-fitting is where the network learns the patterns of the training data so specifically, that it runs the risk of not generalizing well, and being very unreliable when used to predict new, unseen data.

 Dropout works in a way where, for each batch of observations that is sent forward through the network, a pre-specified proportion of the neurons in a hidden layer are essentially ignored or deactivated.
 This can be applied to any number of the hidden layers.